 The images, copy, colors and design of your site all help establish a certain tone for your business.
-Whether it’s serious, hopeful or playful, visitors should get a consistent feel for your brands personality across the entire site, including your “About Us” page.
+Whether it’s serious, hopeful or playful, visitors should get a consistent feel for your brand’s personality across the entire site, including your “About Us” page.
 While this page may be slightly more causal since you’re getting personal, it should still evoke emotion from your site visitors.
 Otherwise, it could cause a disconnect that creates a confusing image of your firm instead of a strong, cohesive brand association.

-Sticking to a particular tone of voice and personality also helps illustrate to potential clients that kind of interactions they can expect when working with you.
-Some clients may be seeking out a more casual, comfortable advisor to work with while other client may prefer to work with advisors that are strictly professional.
+Sticking to a particular tone of voice and personality also helps illustrate to potential clients the kind of interactions they can expect when working with you.
+Some clients may be seeking out a more casual, comfortable advisor to work with while other clients may prefer to work with advisors that are strictly professional.
 The way you present yourself on this page helps the visitor gain a better understanding of not just what you’ve done but how you’ve done it and how you’ll help them in a similar way.

 Struggling With What Content To Share on Social Media or via Email?

-We are offering access to our content for advisors to use via Lead Pilot for 7-days completely free (even on our month to month plans).
+We are offering access to our content for advisors to use via Lead Pilot for 7-days completely free (even on our month-to-month plans).